mattlianje/etl4s/README.md

 ## Handling Failures
-**etl4s** comes with 2 methods you can use to handle failures on a Node or Pipeline out of the box:
+**etl4s** comes with 2 methods you can use (on a Node or Pipeline) to handle failures out of the box:

 #### `withRetry`
 Give retry capability using the built-in `RetryConfig`: